webdigga/large-currency-transfers-co-uk/src/posts/ear-protectors-music.md

 rightImage: /static/img/music.webp
 rightImageAlt: Auritech Concert Earplugs - Intelligent Hearing Protection for music lovers
 ---
-Unamplified instruments like drums and brass can produce noise levels up to 100dB, while amplified music at festivals, concerts, or clubs can reach a staggering 130dB.
-Permanent hearing damage can occur from just 85dB, making it essential to use hearing protection whether you're a musician on stage or an enthusiastic spectator.
+Drums and brass instruments can be loud, reaching up to 100dB.
+Amplified music at events like festivals, concerts, or clubs can be even louder, reaching 130dB.

+Hearing damage can occur at 85dB.
+It is important to protect your ears.
+This applies to both musicians and concert-goers.

-## Why Choose Auritech Hearing Protectors for Concerts & Festivals?
+## Why choose Auritech hearing protectors for concerts & festivals?

 * The ideal protection for your ears for Music, Concert & Festival lovers.
-* Enhanced music enjoyment with Auritech earplugs, providing crystal-clear sound quality for an immersive listening experience.
+* Enhanced music enjoyment with Auritech ear plugs for concerts, providing crystal-clear sound quality for an immersive listening experience.
 * With patented ceramic filtration technology, setting Auritech earplugs apart with unparalleled performance and protection.
 * No muffling effect
 * Built from silicone-free, hypoallergenic thermoplastic
 * Enjoy exceptional comfort and reusability with Auritech earplugs, ensuring a comfortable fit for extended wear and long-lasting use.